 Guided tours of Spa-Francorchamps are available every day during the summer season

 - About: Guided tours of Circuit de Spa-Francorchamps take approximately 75 minutes and include visits to the F1 and support race paddocks, press room, commentators’ booths, podium and race control room.

-- When: Every day from March 15 to November 14
+- When: Selected dates from March to November

 Circuit de Spa-Francorchamps is regularly opened for track days and driving experiences.